 |September – a week before semester starts||Orientation Week|

-|September||complete all the tasks in the TO-DO-LIST given at the admission|
+|September||complete all the tasks in the TO-DO LIST given at the admission|

-|end of September||make changes in the courses in IS online, register in seminar groups (IS Guideline)|
+|end of September||make changes in the courses in IS online, register in seminar groups (IS Guidelines)|

-|end of September||submit Changes to the Learning Agreement (DURING MOBILITY section of your LA)|
+|end of September||submit Changes to Learning Agreement|

 |mid-September – mid-December||teaching period (lectures, seminars, labs, etc.)|